 Retrieval-Augmented Generation (RAG) solves the hallucination problem.
-Instead of asking an LLM to answer from its training data alone, RAG first retrieves the most relevant passages from your documents, then asks the LLM to answer using only those passages.
-The LLM becomes a reader and synthesizer, not an oracle.
+In simple words, RAG does not let the LLM answer from memory alone.
+It first finds the most relevant passages in our own documents.
+Then it asks the LLM to answer using only those passages.
+The LLM becomes a reader, not an oracle.

-This lesson picks up directly from the Vector Stores and Retrievals tutorial.
-The FAISS vector store built there is loaded from disk, wired to a retriever, and connected to a qwen3 LLM via an LCEL RAG chain.
+In this lesson, we pick up directly from the Vector Stores and Retrievals tutorial.
+We load the FAISS vector store built there from disk.
+We wire it to a retriever and connect it to a qwen3 LLM through an LCEL RAG chain.

 Prerequisites: The health_supplements/ FAISS vector store saved in the previous lesson. langchain-community, langchain-ollama, faiss-cpu, and python-dotenv installed.
 Ollama running with qwen3 and nomic-embed-text.